- Pairs trading benefits from a simultaneous rise and fall in two instruments

 What is pairs trading?

-Pairs trading is a sophisticated trading strategy because it requires skills that are slightly different to long-only investing.
-Statistical knowledge, quantitative backtesting, technical analysis or fundamentals are all needed to some extent to create and manage successful pairs trading.
-Knowledge about short-selling is also required.
+Pairs trading is a sophisticated trading strategy because it requires skills that are different to long-only investing.
+Statistical knowledge, quantitative backtesting, technical analysis and/or fundamental know-how are all needed to some extent to create and manage a successful pairs trading strategy.

 How does pairs trading work?

 The premise is that the undervalued security will appreciate over time – and the overvalued one will fall.
 This reversionary price move could be independent to the general market direction.
 Hence the term ‘market neutral‘.

-Best time frame for pairs trading
+The best time frame for pairs trading

 A pairs trading strategy that holds instruments intraday will rely more on statistical analysis than fundamentals.
-A long-term (weeks to months) pairs trading strategy is inherently different to that of a short-term one in terms of signal generation, research, and positional sizing.
+A long-term (weeks to months) pairs trading strategy is inherently different to that of a short-term one in terms of signal generation, research and positional sizing.

 Choosing markets for pairs trading

-Filtering pairs trading candidates
+Tip 1: Filtering pairs trading candidates

-Weighted volume when trading pairs
+Tip 2: Weighted volume when trading pairs

 How much to trade on each leg, ie the amount to buy and sell?
 This is dependent on the trader’s goal.
 He may choose share-equal (100 shares to buy and short), dollar-equal ($1000 on buy and short), beta-neutral (long beta must match short beta), etc etc. A very volatile stock may inject more volatility into a relative trade if both legs are dollar-equal.

-Pairs trading risks and costs
+Tip 3: Pairs trading risks and costs

-Managing pairs trade risk
+Tip 4: Managing pairs trade risk

 Sometimes, the easy part is to initiate a trade.
 The harder part is knowing what to do afterwards.
 To manage a trade, a trader will need answers to these scenarios, ie, when: